Penne Hackforth-Jones: Career

 Hackforth-Jones was the author of a biography of her great-grandmother, novelist Barbara Baynton, titled Barbara Baynton – Between Two Worlds.

-Awards

-In 1976 Hackforth-Jones won a Penguin and Sammy award for best actress in a series for her role as Jessica Johnson in Tandarra.
-She was nominated for best actress in a supporting role at the Australian Film Institute Awards in 1990 for her performance in Kokoda Crescent.

 Death

-Penne Hackforth-Jones died of lung cancer on 17 May 2013, aged 63, in Melbourne.
+Penne Hackforth-Jones was diagnosed with lung cancer in 2012, and died on 17 May 2013, aged 63, in Melbourne.
+She relocated to Melbourne in 2011 to care for her elderly parents, but kept her diagnosis private while her father was still alive.

 She never married, and was survived by her three sisters.
 The Daily Telegraph featured an article on Hackforth-Jones in its history section on 21 May.